-*Community Shared Solar Participants do not directly purchase solar electricity.
-Instead, participants purchase credits in the form of Net Metering Credits or Alternative On-Bill Credits, which may or may not reduce customers’ total electricity costs depending on market conditions.
+*Community Shared Solar Participants receive credits in the form of Net Metering Credits or Alternative On-Bill Credits that reduce their electric bill.
+After accounting for the cost of participating in the CSS, the customers’ total electricity cost may, or may not, be lowered depending on market conditions.